I met a traveller from an antique land

 – Ozymandias by John Keats

 I suppose that, like the Egyptian pharaoh Ozymandias, who is probably better known to most people as Ramesses II, the members of most civilizations have assumed, at the apogee of their power, that their particular civilization would last forever.
 There is a collective delusion that arises from living in a populous and powerful society, for this can give rise to the belief that, even though its individual members will all die eventually, the whole or society to which they belong will live on indefinitely, while growing in strength, numbers, knowledge, power, size, influence, or dominion.
 In this manner, the immortality that many human beings so earnestly seek for themselves and those they care about is projected onto the collective entity of which they form a tiny part.

-However, the members of all civilizations seem incapable of learning from the mistakes of previous civilizations which grew mighty and then succumbed to their own arrogance, specifically the belief that their way of life was the best way, and therefore could not disappear.
+However, the members of all civilizations seem incapable of learning from the mistakes of previous civilizations which grew mighty and then succumbed to their own arrogance, specifically the belief that their way of life was the best of all ways, and therefore could not disappear.
 Similarly, many young people fail to recognize their own mortality even though they are regularly confronted with the evidence of the mortality of other people and other organisms.
 We irrational human beings believe that somehow we, as well as the cherished society of which we form a part, will be exempted from the death, decay, and demise that await all living creatures and their creations.
 Because the future is not yet written and set in the immutable manner in which the events of the past are set, we can project whatever cherished beliefs, notions, hopes, visions, expectations, and fantasies we like onto this seemingly blank canvas.